Major Indian Authors and Texts for Studying the Four Buddhist Tenet Systems

-Chandrakirti wrote A Supplement to (Nagarjuna’s “Root Stanzas on) the Middle Way” (dBu-ma-la ‘jug-pa, Skt.
+Chandrakirti wrote A Supplement to (Nagarjuna’s “Root Verses on) the Middle Way” (dBu-ma-la ‘jug-pa, Skt.
 Madhyamaka-avatara).

-Aryadeva wrote Four Hundred Stanzas (bZhi-brgya-pa, Skt.
+Aryadeva wrote Four Hundred Verse Treatise (bZhi-brgya-pa, Skt.
 Catuhshataka).

 Shantideva wrote Engaging in Bodhisattva Behavior (sPyod-‘jug, Bodhisattvacarya-avatara).

-Buddhapalita wrote A Commentary to (Nagarjuna’s) “Root Stanzas on the Middle Way, Called Discriminating Awareness” (rTsa-ba shes-rab-gyi ‘grel-ba, Skt.
+Buddhapalita wrote A Commentary to (Nagarjuna’s) “Root Verses on the Middle Way, Called Discriminating Awareness” (rTsa-ba shes-rab-gyi ‘grel-ba, Skt.
 Mulamadhyamaka-vrtti).